-When your checklist is complete submit for a malware review.
-However, it may take some time for Google to review your website.
-It may range from a few hours to a day or two.
-So Google blacklist removal is a time-consuming task.
+You can then submit your site for a malware review.
+However, it may take some time for Google to review your website, ranging from a few hours to a day or two.
 The steps to submit your site for a review are:

 - Go to the Security Issues Tab.
 This is to review the issues Google has found.

-- Type about the steps taken by you to remove site from google blacklist.
-Make sure you give detailed information.
+- Type the steps taken by you to remove malware from your site & the Google blacklist.
+Make sure you give detailed information!

 - Finally, click the Manual Actions section.

-- In case there are multiple issues.
-Continue to follow steps 1-4 until all are resolved.
+In case there are multiple issues, continue to follow steps 1-4 until all of them have been resolved.

-How to Avoid Being Blacklisted by Google in the Future:
+How to Prevent Being Blacklisted by Google in the Future:

 1) Work with Google Analytics

-Work closer with Google for Google blacklist removal.
 Google Analytics is a great way to know about your website.
 It gives you a comprehensive view of how your website works regarding internet traffic.
 It can also help you identify suspicious activity and give you insight as to whether your site may be affected by malware.

-- Write fantastic content on your website which makes users spend more time.
+- Spruce up the content on your website which makes users spend more time.

-- Follow the user first policy.
-Pay attention to what users are looking for on your website.
+- Pay attention to what users are looking for on your website.

-- When blacklisted, don’t be lazy on Google malware warning removal.
-The quicker you act, the more damage you control.
+- When blacklisted, the quicker you act, the more damage you control.